.

 The goal is to reduce litter in stormwater, and reduce the city's trash by 40 percent by July 2014, per the San Francisco Bay Regional Water Quality Control Board.
 Without it, rates rise, and many see little choice but to proceed with the model ordinance, which cities are implementing with a variety of effective dates.

 For example, cities such as South San Francisco, Belmont, Daly City, Colma, Pacifica, Portola Valley, Foster City and Mountain View approved ordinances that are going effect on Earth Day, April 22, 2013.
-Others, like , is going into effect October 1.
+Cupertino, is going into effect in October, citing need to conduct more education among merchants.

 "It is staff’s recommendation that implementing the single use bag ordinance for all retailers at the same time is the more prudent approach for the City of Los Altos," wrote Lind.